How Long Should It Take To Fall Asleep? Exploring Insomnia

 Stress management

 The physical symptoms and mental and emotional challenges that often accompany stress make it a primary contributor to insomnia.
 According to an American Psychological Association survey, approximately 43% of adults in the US experience sleep disruptions caused by stress.
-And there is thought to be a bidirectional relationship between sleep and stress, meaning a lack of sleep can lead to increased stress, and higher stress levels can cause or worsen sleep disruptions.
+There is thought to be a bidirectional relationship between sleep and stress, meaning a lack of sleep can lead to increased stress, and higher stress levels can cause or worsen sleep disruptions.

 If your insomnia symptoms are related to stress, consider utilizing common management techniques to decrease the time it takes you to fall asleep at night.
 Deep breathing exercises, for example, can help ease physical tension and alleviate worry or nervousness.
 Eating a balanced diet, meditating, and participating in therapy are other common ways of lowering stress levels.